gregorio-project/latin-ecclesiastic-accents/doc/accentuation-rules.md

 #### • Eli- (in the sense of "my God"):
-- If the 'i' is the antepenultimate, 'Eli-' seems to attract the accent on the 'i' (or to make short the penultimate, which boils down to the same thing).
+If the 'i' is the antepenultimate, 'Eli-' seems to attract the accent on the 'i' (or to make short the penultimate, which boils down to the same thing).
 So accent the antepenultimate:
 *Elímelech, Elísabeth, Elíada, Elíacim*
-- If the 'i' is the penultimate, it is long.
-In this case accent the penultimate:
-*Elísa*

 #### • -ezer (in the sense of "help"):